 Influenza, also called the flu, is an infection of the upper airway caused by an influenza virus.
-Symptoms can include fever, headache, runny nose, sore throat, or cough.
-Every year there is a period of time where there are more outbreaks of the flu, this is called flu season.
-Flu season generally occurs during the fall, winter and early spring.
+Symptoms can include fever, headache, runny nose, sore throat or cough.
 The influenza vaccines protect against the viruses that cause influenza.
 To learn more about the flu and the flu vaccines, and to access flu-related information from your health authority, visit our Influenza (Flu) Season health feature.

 The symptoms of flu are similar to other respiratory illnesses including the common cold and COVID-19.
 Use the BC COVID-19 Self-Assessment Tool to find out if you or your family members need further assessment or testing for COVID-19.
 To learn more about the coronavirus, symptoms, how it spreads and prevention visit the Coronavirus (COVID-19) health feature.

 Medical Review:E. Gregory Thompson MD - Internal Medicine & Brian D. O'Brien MD - Internal Medicine & Adam Husney MD - Family Medicine & Christine Hahn MD - Epidemiology